Adrianchin/AWS_SSA-03/README.md

   1) Full load (one off migration of all data)
   2) Full Load + CDC (Change Data Capture) for ongoing replication which captures changes
      - Used and once you are up to date, you can transition off the old on onto the new
-  3) CDC Only (Change Data Capture) - If you want to use an alternative tool to mirate your data, and then you want to keep an ongoing replication to keep the new database up to date
+  3) CDC Only (Change Data Capture) - If you want to use an alternative tool to migrate your data, and then you want to keep an ongoing replication to keep the new database up to date
      - Say you bulk transport using something like snowball
 - Schema Conversion Tool (SCT) can assist with Schema Conversion
   - Allows you to migrate from 1 database engine to another